To Crave Is Human

 Since all forms of carbohydrate break down into just two simple sugars, glucose and fructose, sugar from honey and sugar from broccoli are identical.

 But even in the realm of sugars, there is a hierarchy.
 Things highest on the list of acceptable sweeteners are natural sugars like honey and fruit.
 They’re not only delicious, but they contain trace minerals and antioxidants that aren’t found in most other forms of sweetener.

 What about maple syrup?
-Here at PT we still aren’t sold on it, but Mark over at Mark’s Daily Apple says it’s occasionally OK.
+Here at PT we're not sold on it due to the incredible amount of (non-evolutionarily appropriate) boiling required but Mark over at Mark’s Daily Apple says it’s occasionally OK.